 Novell hosts automatically-generated OVAL vulnerability feeds for supported versions of SUSE Linux distributions.

-Debian hosts automatically-generated OVAL vulnerability feeds for Debian packages, although the auto-generation process is currently broken.
+Debian hosts automatically-generated OVAL vulnerability feeds for Debian packages.

 ALTX-SOFT is the leading contributor of OVAL content to the CIS repository, who also maintain their own repository of OVAL vulnerability content for registered users.